Buell Motorcycle Company: Blast (2000–2009)

 The Blast was Buell's only model to use a single-cylinder engine.
 With 492 cc displacement and 360 lb dry weight, it was their smallest model, often used in Harley-Davidson's "Rider's Edge" new rider instruction/riding schools.
-This filled Harley CEO Jeff Bleustein's idea of having a make-specific training bike, since many students end up buying a bike from the dealer where they trained.
+That fulfilled Harley CEO Jeff Bleustein's idea to make a specific training bike, since many students buy a bike from the dealer where they trained.

 The Blast came from a quick proof-of-concept at the Buell factory.
 It originally used half of a Sportster 883 engine.
 The engine ended up 80 percent over budget and very expensive compared to the higher-technology Rotax engines available from outside the company.
 Cycle World wrote "Such an overrun would be unheard of from an outside supplier, but when your supplier also owns you, you grin and bear it."
 The Blast was ultimately the most expensive development project Buell undertook.

 Because the engine was overpriced, it ended up making money for Harley while losing money for Buell.
 It was regarded as a technical success.

-In July 2009, Buell ran an ad campaign stating that the Blast would no longer appear in their line-up.
+In July 2009, Buell ran an ad campaign saying that the Blast would no longer appear in their line-up.
 The ad showed a Buell Blast being destroyed in an automobile crusher.